 October / November 2016

-surprisingly found a very well maintained ex-army vehicle with little mileage in the Stuttgart area.
+surprisingly found a very well maintained ex-army vehicle in the internet, with little mileage in the Stuttgart area.
 This Vario 4x4 had a double

 immediately.
-What we never did before: Buy a vehicle only on the basis of photographs on the
+What we never did before: Buying a vehicle on the phone only based on pictures.
+Our

 June / July 2016

 We made our driving lessons on a Mercedes Sprinter bus with 17 seats and a total weight of 5.3

 March / April 2016

-The Iveco Daily is still our our first choice, but our dream is to
+The Iveco Daily was still our our first choice for a new chassis, but our dream is to

 have a real 7.5 ton vehicle like the Mercedes Vario 4x4.
 But production of the Vario ended in 2013 and the chances to find a good used Vario are low.
 Of course, there are some heavy trucks available downsized to 7.5 tons, like a Mercedes Atego or a Unimog.
 But it is not

-not realise an alcove.
+possible to realise an alcove with these vehicles.
 In addition, the payload is low, as these vehicles are built for over 7.5 tons.